wilricknl/parallel/README.md

 GPU parallel program development using CUDA.

-### Windows

-This project builds out of the box in Visual Studio 2022 with an integrated installation of vcpkg.

 ### Linux with CLion

 1. Install vcpkg from https://github.com/Microsoft/vcpkg.
 (I assume it is installed in `~/tools/`)